Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 • keep one hand away from live circuits where possible

-• avoid creating probe-to-probe shorts on high-current terminals
+• avoid probe-to-probe shorts on high-current battery terminals

-PV open-circuit voltage at combinerNear panel/string Voc under sunVery low or zeroPanel string, connector, fuse, breaker
+PV open-circuit at combinerNear string Voc in sunVery low or zeroPanel string, MC4, fuse, roof disconnect

-Controller battery outputCharging voltage when sun/load conditions allowNo rise despite PV inputController config or failure
+Controller battery outputCharging voltage when sun allowsNo rise despite PV inputController config, MPPT fault, BMS block

-Battery terminals under loadVoltage should remain within expected rangeDeep sag on moderate loadBattery health, wiring resistance
+Battery terminals under loadStable within expected rangeDeep sag on moderate loadBattery health, weak cell, cable resistance

 Step-by-step voltage tracing workflow